holochain-open-dev/holochain-client-csharp/README.md

 This method will save the Holochain entry to the Holochain Conductor.
 This calls the [CallZomeFunction](#CallZomeFunction) on the HoloNET client passing in the zome function name specified in the constructor param `zomeCreateEntryFunction` or property [ZomeCreateEntryFunction](#ZomeCreateEntryFunction) if it is a new entry (empty object) or the `zomeUpdateEntryFunction` param and [ZomeUpdateEntryFunction](#ZomeUpdateEntryFunction) property if it's an existing entry (previously saved object containing a valid value for the [EntryHash](#EntryHash) property).
 Once it has saved the entry it will then update the [EntryHash](#entryHash) property with the entry hash returned from the zome call/conductor.
 The [PreviousVersionEntryHash](#PreviousVersionEntryHash) property is also set to the previous EntryHash (if there is one).
 Once it has finished saving and got a response from the Holochain Conductor it will raise the [OnSaved](#OnSaved) event.

-**NOTE:** The parmeterless overload will automatically extrct the properties that need saving (contain the HolochainPropertyName attribute).
+**NOTE:** The parmeterless overload will automatically extrct the properties that need saving (contain the HolochainFieldName attribute).
 This method uses reflection so has a tiny performance overhead (negligbale), but if you need the extra nanoseconds use the other Save overload passing in your own params object.

-**NOTE:** The corresponding rust Holochain Entry in your hApp will need to have the same properties contained in your class and have the correct mappings using the [HolochainPropertyName](#HolochainPropertyName) attribute.
+**NOTE:** The corresponding rust Holochain Entry in your hApp will need to have the same properties contained in your class and have the correct mappings using the [HolochainFieldName](#HolochainFieldName) attribute.
 Please see [HoloNETEntryBaseClass](#HoloNETEntryBaseClass) for more info...

 ````c#
 public virtual async Task<ZomeFunctionCallBackEventArgs> SaveAsync()